-The project participants are Coinbra-Cresciumal S/A and Econergy Brasil Ltd. The host Party Brazil meets all relevant participation requirements.
+The project participants are Coinbra-Cresciumal S/A and Econergy Brasil Ltd. The host Party Brazil meets all relevant participation requirements, and the DNA of Brazil has provided written approval of voluntary participation in the project /5/.
 No Annex I Party is yet identified.